Georgia executes killer of off-duty prison guard

-The state of Georgia executed a man today for the killing of an off-duty prison guard who offered him a ride 22 years ago.
+JACKSON, Ga.
+(AP) — A Georgia inmate executed for a 1996 shotgun slaying twitched briefly as the lethal injection flowed into his body and groaned, "It burns, man."

-Robert Earl Butts Jr, 40, was declared dead by a prison warden at 9:58pm after the compounded barbiturate pentobarbital was injected into his body.
+Robert Earl Butts Jr., 40, was declared dead by a prison warden at 9:58 p.m.
+Friday after the compounded barbiturate pentobarbital was injected into his body.
+Prison officials said he had declined to take a sedative.

-Butts was convicted along with 41-year-old Marion Wilson Jr in the March 1996 slaying of Donovan Corey Parks, who gave the men a ride outside a Walmart store in Milledgeville on March 28, 1996.
+Butts was convicted along with 41-year-old Marion Wilson Jr. in the March 1996 slaying of Donovan Corey Parks, an off-duty prison guard.
+Parks, 24, gave the men a ride outside a Walmart store in Milledgeville.
 The men then ordered him out of the car and fatally shot him, prosecutors said.

 Juries in separate trials found sufficient evidence to sentence both men to death because Parks was killed during the commission of an aggravating felony, armed robbery.
 Wilson's case is still pending.